- Start date: September

 Please note that currently we only admit students who can master another language in addition to English, from the following:

+For postgraduate studies, the University of Strathclyde requires a minimum overall score of IELTS 6.5 (with no score below 6.0) or equivalent.
+Tests are valid for two years.
 Considerations will also be given to those who do not meet the entry requirements for IELTS but passed the Pre-Masters Programme at the University of Strathclyde.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.